colinhacks/zod/ERROR_HANDLING.md

 ```

 - `fieldErrors` is an object.
 The keys are the field(s) that threw the error.
 The values are an array of error strings that can be easily presented in the interface.
-- `formErrors: string[]` is an array of errors that occured on the "root" of the object schema.
+- `formErrors: string[]` is an array of errors that occurred on the "root" of the object schema.
 For instance if you called `FormData.parse(null)`, `formErrors` would be:
   ```ts
   ["Invalid input: expected object, received null"];
   ```